Temperature Sensing using DS18B20 Digital Sensors

 Temperature Sensing with the emonTx

 The sensors can be connected either in normal or parasite power mode.
 We recommend normal power mode for increased reliability.
 3-core 22AWG wire is perfect for wiring up sensors.
-The sensors can also be bought ready encapsulated and wired up, and the 4k7 pull-up resistor is provided on the pcb.
+Encapsulated sensors can be purchased. and connected.
+The 4k7 pull-up resistor is provided on the pcb.

 Wire up the sensor(s) to a male 3.5mm jack as follows: